Clinical MSI Testing IVD

 What is the Clinical Importance of MSI Status in Cancer?

-MSI status is a biomarker that is used to identify candidates for further diagnostic testing for Lynch Syndrome.
-Lynch syndrome is a genetic predisposition to cancer caused by autosomal dominant mutations to the major mismatch repair genes MLH1, MSH2, MSH6 or PMS2 as well as the EPCAM gene that inactivates MSH2.
+Lynch syndrome is caused by autosomal dominant mutations to the major mismatch repair genes MLH1, MSH2, MSH6 or PMS2 as well as the EPCAM gene that inactivates MSH2.
 Most often associated with colorectal cancer, Lynch syndrome also increases the lifetime risk of several other cancers including endometrial, ovarian and stomach cancer.

 Universal screening of all colorectal cancer tumors for MSI status is recommended in guidelines by numerous physician-led organizations.
 NCCN Clinical Practice Guidelines In Oncology (NCCN Guidelines®), developed by a panel of 32 leading cancer centers, recommend all tumors be screened by MSI by PCR and/or immunohistochemistry1.
-Published guidelines for molecular biomarker testing for colorectal cancer tissues by the American Society for Clinical Pathology (ASCP), College of American Pathologists (CAP), Association for Molecular Pathology (AMP), American Society of Clinical Oncology (ASCO) recommend MSI by PCR be performed either stepwise or concurrently with IHC testing2.
+Published guidelines for molecular biomarker testing for colorectal cancer tissues by the American Society for Clinical Pathology (ASCP), College of American Pathologists (CAP), Association for Molecular Pathology (AMP), and American Society of Clinical Oncology (ASCO) recommend MSI by PCR be performed either stepwise or concurrently with IHC testing2.

 Learn more about MSI testing in the Microsatellite Instability Resource Center.